Since the beginning of time, jewelry businesses have been widely redeemed as highly profitable and they are.

 If not, using light sources from multiple directions is certainly a good solution.
 Multiple soft lights instead of a few hard lights will give you better results.

-Do ensure not to point any light sources directly or even at an angle towards the camera unless you want a ruined photograph!
+Do ensure not to point any light sources directly or even at an angle toward the camera unless you want a ruined photograph!

 7. Correct Camera Settings